Cluster Development and Management

 There are currently eighteen (18) Research Clusters of which seven (7) have been operationalised.
 These fall under the following thematic areas:

-1. Agriculture & Food Security
+1. Food Security and Climate Change

 Composition and Membership